amirunpri2018/Stock-forecasts-dashboard/README.md

 NOTE: if prophet fails to install as it did in my case, try installing it through conda:
 `conda install -c conda-forge prophet`

+Currently the stock choices are limited to `["AAPL", "GOOG", "MSFT", "GME", "FB",'TSLA']` if you are interested in a production level app contact me via linkedin or send me an email at hamzarabi3@gmail.com